 - 1. Please bring this admittance slip and a picture I.D. to gain access. - 2.
 Additional security precautions will be taken.
 Bags, purses, and briefcases may be subject to inspection.
 To speed the process, please bring only the essentials. - 3.
-Camcorders or video taping equipment are not allowed.
+Camcorders or video taping equipment are not allowed corresponding box on the reverse side of this card)